 Select Save As PDF from the menu.
 Then click the Save button at the bottom of the window.

-How To Download All Emails From Gmail
+How to Download All Emails from Gmail

 There are times when you may want to download all emails from Gmail.
 Maybe you just want to backup everything, free up space in Gmail or possibly you’re switch email accounts and want to take your Gmails with you.